shsagir/play-area-sync/docs/mysql.md

 reviewed:      2016-10-10
 title:         All about MySQL
 naviTitle:     MySQL
-lead:          Each App comes with a pre-installed MySQL database.
-Learn how to access & configure the common database on fortrabbit.
+lead:          PHP + MySQL is a classic.
+Access & configure the common database on fortrabbit.
 group:         platform

-stack:         uni
+stack:         all
 oldLink:       mysql-old
 proLink:       mysql-pro